El Calafate is referred to as the Tierra de los Glaciares, or Land of the Glaciers.

 Kayaking to Perito Moreno is a great adventure option.

 If we hadn’t been with our baby I would have done this on our most recent trip.
-It’s actually motivation to return sooner rather than later!
+I was a bit jealous watching them paddle by the icebergs.

 This kayak tour will let you spend an hour and a half on Lago Argentino.